techandsoftware/teletext-service/README.md

 # Default page data source

-The default fetcher looks for files named `1.json` to `8.json` in the same location as the HTML  running your app.
+The default page fetcher looks for files named `1.json` to `8.json` in the same location as the HTML page running your app.
 Each file is a magazine, containing all the pages for that magazine.
 The magazine corresponds to the hundreds digit of the page number.

-An example structure follows magazine 1.
+An example structure follows for magazine 1.
 This has two pages.
 Page 100 has three subpages, but the first one is empty.
 Page 101 has one subpage with fastext links.

 ```json
 {